 Losing a tooth because of injury or gum disease used to mean the end of having a great smile.
 However, we’re lucky to live in a time when dental specialists can make it look like you never had missing teeth.
 Two ways to deal with the gap caused by missing teeth are dentures and dental implants.
-Let’s take a look at the differences between partial dentures and full dental implants and how Lovett Dental Conroe can help you find the best dental implants in TX.
+Let’s take a look at the differences between partial dentures and full dental implants and how Lovett Dental Conroe can help you find the best dental implants.

 An Overview of Partial Dentures